-The ICES Journal of Marine Science publishes articles, short communications, opinion essays, visions for the future, and critical reviews that contribute to our understanding of marine science.
+The ICES Journal of Marine Science publishes articles, opinion essays, visions for the future, and critical reviews that contribute to our understanding of marine science.
 It also serves as a foundation for scientific advice across the broad spectrum of management and conservation issues related to the marine environment.
 Oceanography, marine habitats, living resources, and related topics constitute the key elements of papers considered for publication.
 This includes economic, social, and public administration studies that are directly related to management of the seas and are of general interest to marine scientists.
 Integrated studies that bridge gaps between traditional disciplines are particularly welcome.

 Some articles are identified as being of particularly outstanding quality or interest.
 These Editor's Choice articles are promoted and provided with free access.
 Please follow the link on the left to view previous Editor's Choice articles.

 For more information about submitting manuscripts and author guidelines please see the links provided.
 Pre-submission queries should be directed to the Oxford University Press editorial office.